A Quick Guide on Employment Standards Act in Ontario

 The purpose of the ESA is to protect employees from unfair work conditions.
 The Act also provides the process for resolving employment disputes.
 For example, making a complaint to the Ministry of Labour.

 Generally, the ESA applies to most Ontario workers.
-However, if you are federally employed in industries like banking, telecommunications, and airlines, the ESA does not apply.
+However, the ESA does not apply to federally employed individuals in specific industries.
 Further, if you are an independent contractor, the ESA does not apply either.

 What rights are covered in the ESA?